About Us

 Beth Armstrong, Music Director

-Beth Armstrong, Music Director of the Chorus of East Providence, is also currently serving as Interim Music Director at First Unitarian Church of Providence.
-Recently retired as Music Director for the Greater Tiverton Community Chorus, Beth conducted the Suncook Valley Chorale in Concord, New Hampshire, the Rhode Island Feminist Chorus, the Summer Chorus, and Voices of Hope.
-She taught music in public schools in New Hampshire for twelve years, conducting middle and high school choruses, teaching general music, and directing musical theater productions.
-She also served as Music Director for the Unitarian Universalist Church in Concord, New Hampshire, for 16 years.
-Beth taught at the Music School of the Rhode Island Philharmonic and at Roger Williams University, the latter for 14 years.
-As a performer, Beth sang in the Concord Chorale for 27 years, the Providence Singers for 5 years, and the First Unitarian Church choir for almost 20 years.
-She founded and sang in a woman’s a cappella ensemble, femme m’amie, for 10 years, making 3 CDs and touring extensively in New England and beyond.
+Beth Armstrong, Music Director of the Chorus of East Providence, also currently serves as Interim Music Director at First Unitarian Church of Providence.
+Recently retired as Music Director for the Greater Tiverton Community Chorus, she conducted the Suncook Valley Chorale in Concord, New Hampshire, the Rhode Island Feminist Chorus, the Summer Chorus, and Voices of Hope.
+She taught music in public schools in New Hampshire and also served as Music Director for the Unitarian Universalist Church in Concord, New Hampshire.
+Beth also taught at the Music School of the Rhode Island Philharmonic and at Roger Williams University.
+She has sung with the Concord Chorale, the Providence Singers, and the First Unitarian Church choir.
+She founded and sang in the woman’s a cappella ensemble, femme m’amie, producing recordings and touring extensively.
 Beth is a graduate of Tufts University and pursued a Master’s degree in Music Education at the University of New Hampshire.
-She is married to Stewart Armstrong, mother of two, and grandmother of 6.

 Victoria Lambrozo, Collaborative Pianist